The Growing Room Festival is Room magazine’s inaugural literary festival, a celebration of diverse Canadian writers and artists.

 March 11, 3:30pm–5:00pm | Free | The Rooftop @ 24 West 4th Avenue

-Elizabeth Bachinsky, Lorna Crozier, Dina Del Bucchia, Doretta Lau
+Elizabeth Bachinsky, Lorna Crozier, Dina Del Bucchia, Doretta Lau, Beni Xiao

 March 11, 3:30pm–5:00pm | Free | Multipurpose Room #4 @ Creekside Community Centre

 “Feminists can’t take a joke?”
 I don’t know, dude—maybe your jokes just suck.
-Get ready for an afternoon of hilarity as four of B.C.’s funniest writers: Dina Del Bucchia, Lorna Crozier, Doretta Lau, and Elizabeth Bachinsky take to the stage and show us how feminist comedy is done.
+Get ready for an afternoon of hilarity as five of B.C.’s funniest writers—Dina Del Bucchia, Lorna Crozier, Doretta Lau, Elizabeth Bachinsky, and Beni Xiao—take to the stage and show us how feminist comedy is done.
 By the end of this event, you’ll have a new appreciation for the power of comedic writing to surprise and delight—not to mention, convey powerful messages about injustice.

 Just Try to Stop Me